tytrusty/stuff-blog/docs/06-10-2025-Super Duper Fast Solvers.md

 x_3^{t+1} = \arg\min_{x_3} E(x_1^t, x_2^t, x_3)
 $$

 This is a Jacobi-like approach allowing us to solve for each coordinate independently.
-If we instead solve for them sequentially, replacing $x_i^t$ with $x_{i-1}^{t+1}$ we get a Gauss-Seidal-like approach.
+If we instead solve for them sequentially, replacing $x_i^t$ with $x_{i}^{t+1}$ (where $i$ is a previously solved coordinate) we get a Gauss-Seidal-like approach.
 Some works do this instead.
 The Gauss-Seidel variant will yield better convergence, but is trickier to parallelize.
 The pseudocode for the Jacobi variant looks like:
 ```
 x = xt # some initial guess
 while not converged: